I make websites.

 My current full-time job working for New Internationalist Australia is pretty close to my ideal workplace.
 They're a Fair Trade employer, have great ethics and it's a fun and relaxed place to work.
 Here are the websites I work on for NI, and a couple of extra sites I've built in my spare time:

 The NI magazine reports on injustice around the world.
 From environmental issues to exploitation, corporate corruption and pharmaceuticals.
 The stories make for pretty heavy reading, but the perspective gained really is empowering.
-Charlie and Tom from the UK office do the majority of the upkeep these days running Bricolage (an open source CMS) for the main website & blog.

 Hackerspaces are open community spaces for working on electronics and software projects in a friendly group setting.
 After Dorkbot fizzled out, a group of us decided to start the Adelaide Hackerspace.
+I'm currently the Treasurer.

 I really enjoy the annual Format Festival in Adelaide.
 The two week long festival of DIY (do it yourself) is a fantastic combination of workshops, exhibitions and talks on zines, street art, electronics & literary culture.
 I designed the website for the 2009 Format Festival and volunteer behind the bar from time to time.

-I'm a graphic designer.
+I'm a designer too.

 New Internationalist Planner 2008 & 2009